-NOTE: The LEDs displayed in the web-based utility are not the same as the LEDs on the front panel of the Switch.
-The front panel LEDs display different status information, which is described in Chapter 2: Overview.
+NOTE: The LEDs displayed in the Web-based Utility are not the same as the LEDs on the front panel of the Switch.
+The front panel LEDs display different status information, which is described in Chapter 2: Getting to Know the Switch.